Mormons and Polygamy

 either.
 Note the "big houses" on the right.
 I shot this in

-right: Speaking of Mormons, Mormon Tea is a bush that's common throughout southern Utah.
+Above right: Speaking of Mormons, Mormon Tea is a bush that's common throughout southern Utah.

 Early Mormon pioneers supposedly brewed the thin, stalk-like leaves of this plant to make a refreshing